MarcWije/NAND2tetris/README.md

-A repository containing all the project files for the NAND2Tetris open-source course.
+A repository containing all my project files for the NAND2Tetris open-source course.